 Over the last several years, we’ve continued to see an increased interest in new homeowners wanting a smaller home.
 Though, they aren’t going without!
 A bigger part of the puzzle which is challenging and rewarding is to create a smaller footprint and have space be open and live large, this is often done by eliminating unnecessary space and combining space, too.
 By going with a smaller footprint, homeowners are adding higher quality materials and striving for optimal energy efficiency.
 Check out this small timber frame house plan, which can also be built as a conventional home, it’s one of the most popular “smaller” home plans!

 Very Open Floor Plans

-Open floor plans have been gaining popularity through the years, but we are seeing growth in a more open floor plan than before.
+Open floor plans have been gaining popularity through the years, but we are seeing a growth in a more open floor plan than before.
 Many open floor plans we’ve designed over the years feature open concept kitchen and dining rooms that lead to the great room through a large opening allowing for somewhat of an open concept layout.
 However, we are now seeing more homeowners wanting all three spaces combined into one large space.
-It’s very common to now be in the great room while watching the homeowner cook in the kitchen, the distance between the two is not so distant anymore.
+It’s common to now be in the great room while watching the homeowner cook in the kitchen, the distance between the two is not so distant anymore.
 It makes perfect sense for those that having a growing family and want a sense of togetherness or also for that homeowner who likes to entertain often.
-With open floor plans, we are seeing less formal spaces and more casual easy living space.
+With open floor plans, we are seeing less formal spaces and more casual, easy living space.

-One other open floor plan trend we are seeing is a completely open concept first floor, including no walls around the stairs!
+One other open floor plan trend we are seeing is an open concept first floor, including no walls around the stairs!
 We worked with a client who hosted all the bedrooms on the second floor and opened up the entire first floor, including floating stairs to enhance openness.
 Check out the modern timber frame home photo gallery!